sh6khan/best-practices-rails/README.md

 As you can see, this is much much cleaner and just one of the cool things about Ruby. notice how the MANS array is a contsant (based on the first letter being a capital). also notice the class << self. this is a way of making the following methods auto matically include self to the beggining of each method name

+# Semantic View Helpers

+When you want to apply some css and javascript to your views you can use the build in Rails semantic view helpers to greatly reduce the amount of ugly code that you have to write
+	#avoid--------------

+	#/views/posts/index.html.erb
+	<div class="posts" id="post_<%= @post.id %>" >

+	#recomended----------

+	#views/posts/index.html.erb
+	<%= div_for @posts %>